Alvarado (municipality): Hydrography

 The municipality is crossed by the Papaloapan and Blanco rivers, both of which drain into the Alvarado Lagoon complex.

 The Alvarado Lagoon complex is formed, from north to south, by the Camaronera, Buen País, Alvarado and Tlalixcoyan lagoons.

 Orography

 Alvarado is located in the state's central coastal zone, within the Sotavento plains.
 Dunes are common in rural and urban areas; an example of this is the neighborhood of Lomas del Rosario (lit.
 'Rosary Hills'), built on the Rosary dunes which are inside the city of Alvarado.

 Climate

 In this region there is hot/sub-humid —the wetter of the sub-humids— weather with abundant rains in summer.
 The maximum average temperature is 26 C and 18 C as minimum average temperature, varying from 5 C to 7 C every year.
 The dry season is from January to May and the period of rains starts in June.
-The nortes season starts in November and intensifies in January.
+The norte season starts in November and intensifies in January.